 An opera house or any theater stage; a rooftop garden; streets; a mountaintop; a playground; and a glass jar factory cellar in a city where all creatures (humans, animals, birds, insects) live as equals and are able to speak and sing.

-In the opera’s world, some characters are human, such as Sweet Potato, and some are not, such as 88, a hummingbird.
+In the opera’s world, some characters are human, such as Sweet Potato, and some are not, such as 89, a hummingbird.
 All characters treat one another as equal creatures.

 "Composing for voice is a huge passion and as a result the largest part of my catalogue is music for voice(s).
 The human voice — the most subtle, complex, and fragile yet forceful, flexible, seductive, and persuasive carrier of musical ideas and meanings — has always been an inspiration for and influence upon my entire musical thinking.
 I sing as I compose.
 When musicians ask me a question, I sing the answer."
 Augusta Read Thomas

 Nicole Paris is a world-class talent.
-I am inspired by her beatboxing and, for the past year, through a series of detailed workshops, we have been collaborating on an opera that I am composing in which Nicole plays the lead role.
+I am inspired by her beatboxing and, for the past three years, through a series of detailed workshops, we have been collaborating on an opera that I am composing in which Nicole plays the lead role.
 Our time together is energized and creative.
 We laugh a great deal when working together.
 Because we trust each other, we are able to explore sound together and work hard to find just the right atmosphere for each scene in the opera.

 I see opera as embracing diverse musical traditions, artists, and audience members.

 "Operatic Beatz, Embrace The Newness.
 After meeting Augusta Read Thomas, I knew we would awaken the Universe with new music."
 Nicole Paris